MiguelSombrero/bloogie-backend/README.md

 ## Todo

 - Unit tests covers now only router functions.
 No integration tests are implemented
-- Validation of Account and Blog object could be more comprehensive
+- Validations object could be more comprehensive
-- Currently service provides only `Account` and `Blog` resources.
-With real-life blog service, it would be nice to have comments and some other interaction too, likes maybe
+- With real-life blog service, it would be nice to have more interaction.
+At least `Comment` and `Like` model objects would be nice

-When I am student or unemployed at next time, I promise to fix these :)